A complete financial checklist to kick off the New Year

 Prepare for tax season

-Tax season is right around the corner, and the last thing you want to do is scramble for receipts and account summaries.
-Instead, start now.
-Begin gathering your receipts for childcare, charitable donations, public transit, prescriptions, children’s fitness programs and visits to the dentist.
+Tax season is coming up, and the last thing you want to do is scramble for receipts and account summaries.
+Instead, help your future self by starting now.
+Begin gathering your receipts for childcare, charitable donations, public transit, prescriptions, children’s fitness programs, and dental visits.
 If you have a non-registered investment account, you’ll also need brokerage statements.
-And if you have federal student loans, you’ll need a statement from the National Student Loan Service Centre.
+If you have federal student loans, you’ll need a statement from the National Student Loan Service Centre.